-There are 2 types of stroke: Ischaemic stroke (caused by a blockage to the blood flow to the brain) and haemorrhagic stroke (caused by bleeding into the brain – also known as intracerebral haemorrhage, or around the brain – called a subarachnoid haemorrhage).
+There are two types of stroke: ischaemic stroke (caused by a blockage to the blood flow to the brain) and haemorrhagic stroke (caused by bleeding into the brain – also known as intracerebral haemorrhage, or around the brain – called a subarachnoid haemorrhage).

 Treatment and rehabilitation after stroke can help you to relearn skills and improve your quality of life.
 The sooner you begin stroke rehabilitation, the more likely you will be to regain abilities and skills.

 The Sydney Stroke Rehabilitation Centre at MetroRehab Hospital specialises in rehabilitation for stroke patients.
 If you or a loved one has experienced a stroke, there is simply no better place to turn.

 At the Sydney Stroke Rehabilitation Centre, we believe in a multidisciplinary rehabilitation approach.
 Studies have shown that a multidisciplinary approach achieves the best outcomes in stroke rehabilitation.

 Under the direction of a rehabilitation specialist, you will be assessed by our experienced therapists.
 We bring together the combined expertise of the therapists and a tailor a rehabilitation plan utilising the most appropriate mix of therapies to support you to achieve your goals.

 Your expectations and aspirations will be integral to the planning process as we work with you towards recovery and increased independence.